 Step 3: Define the view's Primary Key

 Next, you’ll define the Primary Key setting for the view.
 There are two options:

-- No Primary Key: If selected, the view will be replicated using Append-Only Incremental Replication.
-This means that existing rows will not be updated, and any new rows will be appended to the end of the table.
+- No Primary Key: The view will be replicated using Append-Only Replication.
+Existing rows will not be updated, and any new rows will be appended to the end of the table.

 - Custom Primary Key: If selected, the field or fields you define will be used as the view’s Primary Keys.
 To add additional fields, click the Add button.

 Note: You can change the Primary Key setting - including adding or removing fields to the Custom Primary Key - at any time, but doing so will require a full re-replication of the view.
 This is to ensure that there aren’t any gaps in the data.